A robot arm writes Chinese characters on a red scroll

 While these results point to an increase in individual creativity, there is risk of losing collective novelty.
 In general equilibrium, an interesting question is whether the stories enhanced and inspired by A.I. will be able to create sufficient variation in the outputs they lead to.
 Specifically, if the publishing (and self-publishing) industry were to embrace more generative A.I.-inspired stories, our findings suggest that the produced stories would become less unique in aggregate and more similar to each other.

+So, is it just a matter of being mindful of the technology’s strengths and weaknesses as a tool, or about keeping a “human in the loop?”
 My two cents is that a lot has to do with time pressure and economic incentives.
-As a tool for play or artistic exploration in a free environment, you can probably get very interesting things out of generative A.I.
-But when its use case is speed-up and cheapening the cost of training workers, the homogenizing effects on creativity seem inevitable.
+As a tool for play or artistic exploration in a free environment, you can probably get very interesting things out of A.I.
+But when its use case is speeding-up and cheapening the cost of training workers, the homogenizing effects on creativity seem highly likely.